Gloucestershire Shared Lives scheme

 Thinking about becoming a carer?

-Service Users and Carers are carefully matched to ensure the best possible opportunity for a successful placement and quality support and care.
+People with care needs are carefully matched with carers; to ensure the best possible opportunity for a successful placement and quality support and care.

 If you think you might have the time and space in your home to offer care or support and have some experience of working with or caring for vulnerable adults, then we would love to hear from you.
 You can email us or call 01452 426237 for an informal discussion.